- Motor yacht for charter

 The paradise waters surrounding the ‘Land of a Thousand Smiles’ are the perfect cruising grounds.
 Over 5,000 miles of coastline beckon with diverse charter activities on offer from pelagic diving in beautiful turquoise waters or kayaking through magnificent historical sites.

-A YACHTZOO luxury yacht charter in Thailand should be combined with a route that takes in Myanmar or the Andaman and Nicobar Islands to the north, or Malaysia and Indonesia to the south.
+A Thailand luxury yacht charter with YACHTZOO should be combined with a route that takes in Myanmar or the Andaman and Nicobar Islands to the north, or Malaysia and Indonesia to the south.
 Due to the relatively recent growth in popularity for yachts visiting the region, Thailand offers a more peaceful and less developed alternative charter destination to the traditional Caribbean season.

 The country’s famous hospitality is evident across Thailand, and a charter can be tailored to any group’s preferences, from family-friendly, wildlife-packed tours to a culturally rich exploration of ancient temples and vibrant gastronomy.